5 Ways to Build a Grading System for Student Success

 With the hard work and dedication that is what you ultimately want to see, it will be possible for the student to make sufficient progress to bounce back from their failure and fairly achieve a passing grade in your class.

 Grading shouldn’t be all about judgment and punishment—it’s about progress.
-Adopting this approach has been revolutionary both for my teaching and my students learning.
+Adopting this approach can be revolutionary for an educator's teaching and their students learning.

-Looking for more ideas to rework your approach to grading and other essential classroom processes?
-Check out this blog for helpful tips on all things classroom management!
+Looking for more ideas to rework your approach to grading?
+Check out this article for time-saving grading and marking strategies.